ask/mode/docs/userguide/services.rst

 .. class:: Service
     :noindex:

-    .. autocomethod:: on_start
+    .. automethod:: on_start
         :noindex:

-    .. autocomethod:: on_first_start
+    .. automethod:: on_first_start
         :noindex:

-    .. autocomethod:: on_started
+    .. automethod:: on_started
         :noindex:

-    .. autocomethod:: on_stop
+    .. automethod:: on_stop
         :noindex:

-    .. autocomethod:: on_shutdown
+    .. automethod:: on_shutdown
         :noindex:

-    .. autocomethod:: on_restart
+    .. automethod:: on_restart
         :noindex:

 Handling Errors